 Omaha is NOT (as many people probably think) just a "dirt-water" town on the Great Plains.
 It has a long history from the early days of the railroads and is, in fact, a very nice, modern city of modest size compared to Atlanta, Chicago, New York and Los Angles, but well provided for in terms of modern amenities: a world-class zoo (look it up); a rather decent art museum (not huge, but a good collection and traveling exhibits); a nice historical museum (again a good collection of local stuff and a variety of traveling exhibits); quite a nice botanical garden (which we have enjoyed more than I might have expected); lots of local theatre, a local symphony with a full schedule, major tours of Broadway shows, a couple of local arenas with a wide variety of concerts, rodeos, trade shows, etc. There's also a variety of local minor league baseball, football, hockey, and other sports, in addition to both University of Nebraska (Lincoln is only an hour away) and UNO athletics, concerts, plays, and more.
 There's a LOT to do here.
 We, obviously, have to pick and choose a lot, and don't get to go to many things, including everything which might be of interest.
 Bonnie and I are both active in local organizations, as well; Bonnie's in several groups within the "New Neighbors League," and me, primarily, with the "Omaha Sherlockian Society."

 Still, I can usually find something to post about every couple of weeks.
+I spend a good deal of time seeking out what one might call "weird stuff" which amuses me for some reason.
+These can be jokes, cartoons, odd street signs, almost anything which amuses me, so many "posts" are just this sort of odd stuff, which I hope might amuse others, as well.
 Some of the opinions I express in my blog may annoy some readers (assuming that I have any).
 Others, more people may agree with and/or enjoy.
 I’ve always found that the process of writing something down forces me to consider multiple sides and to try to clarify my opinions.
 That’s also a bit of what “Dr. B’s Notes,” is all about.